deGravity/automate/README.md

 Please see our [paper](https://dl.acm.org/doi/10.1145/3478513.3480562) for more details.

 ## Dataset
-The AutoMate Dataset can be downloaded at [AutoMateDataset.com](http://automatedataset.com).
+The AutoMate Dataset can be downloaded from [Zenodo](https://zenodo.org/record/7776208#.ZDcYinbMIQ8).

 ## Installation